 Avoid trends for permanent fixtures - If you’re anything like me, your love for trends comes and goes swiftly.
 Unless you have the budget to update expensive things like cabinetry every time you fall out of love with a trend, it’s best to avoid trends as much as possible.
 I always recommend picking cabinetry and flooring that will blend smoothly with a variety of styles so that if you change your style down the road, you don’t have to replace your those aspects too.

 Rely on the things you’ve loved for a long time to make decisions for permanent fixtures - If you’ve loved hunter green since you were 6, gosh dang it get a hunter green couch, or a bed frame, or whatever suits you!
 In my case, I’ve loved black, white, and hunter green for years and I refer back to my default colors when selecting expensive and permanent fixtures.
 Get familiar with colors, patterns, and textures that you’ve loved for years and rely on those aspects to make decisions for your more permanent fixtures.

 Always be cautious of spending lots of money on furniture and decor if you change your style often.
 Bold furniture styles can be hard to blend from one style to another so I suggest overthinking your expensive furniture purchases.
 My advice - splurge on the things that you know you'll love and you'll want to keep for a long time.
 Don't shell out tons of cash on an item that is trendy or hard to sell if you change your mind.

-Some people may think that us fickle designers just can't seem to figure out our style; but I like to think that we're changing with the times.
-Honestly, I'd much rather change my mind often than stick to the same style for 10 years.
+Some people may think that us fickle designers just can't seem to figure out our style, but I like to think that we're just changing with the times and ever-changing styles.
+Honestly, I'd much rather change my mind often and stay "current" than be stuck in a previous decade.
 If you're open to new styles, colors, and schemes, than you're probably staying current.
-And you're also most likely a creative person so you can brag about that too! ;)

 So own the fact that you change your mind a lot - you're just staying in the game!